fpapado/ephemeral/worklog.md

     [X] Factor out syncRemote() function
     [X] When starting, use checkAuth().then(sync)
-    [X] Else, when logging in, then call syncRemote() [] DateTime or custom based id? https://pouchdb.com/2014/06/17/12-pro-tips-for-better-code-with-pouchdb.html [] Configure url based on environment
+    [X] Else, when logging in, then call syncRemote() [] Configure url based on environment
-  [] Cloudant remotely
-  [] Handle all sync events (e.g. "pull" _deleted_: true)
+  [] DateTime or custom based id? https://pouchdb.com/2014/06/17/12-pro-tips-for-better-code-with-pouchdb.html [] Handle all sync events (e.g. "pull" _deleted_: true)
   [] Factor things out of Page.Login into Request.Session or something (esp. login/logout and decoders)